strontic/strontic.github.io/xcyclopedia/library/Timeline.dll-E82A8F4525C9A044A789B4931E926C23.md

 ## Possible Misuse

 *The following table contains possible examples of `Timeline.dll` being misused.
-While `Timeline.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Timeline.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --